 Crawlers are learning different textures and picking up foods to self feed.
 Make every bite count with fortified finger foods designed just for them.
-Encourage your baby to consume a variety of foods from all food groups and avoid added sugar.
-Include foods rich in iron and zinc, especially if you are breastfeeding.
+Encourage your groups and avoid added sugar.
+Include foods rich in iron, especially if you are breastfeeding.